RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Representation-Aware Coverage Criteria

 \subsection{Design Principles}

 First, we state our design principles for LLM safety testing.
-Unlike conventional criteria for small-scale DNN, the goal of saty testing is fundamentally different.
-Desirable criteria should have the following functionalities:
+Unlike conventional criteria designed for small-scale DNNs, LLM safety testing has fundamentally different goals.
+Desirable criteria should have the following properties:

 \begin{enumerate} \item[(i)] \textbf{Synonym-insensitive}.
-This principle aligns with traditional coverage criteria for small-scale DNNs, emphasizing input diversity.
-Given that many harmful prompt datasets are generated by LLMs and tend to contain significant redundancy~\cite{chao2024jailbreakbench}, it's anticipated that harmful prompts with duplicated or similar concepts should not increase the coverage metrics.
+This principle emphasizes input diversity, aligning with traditional coverage criteria.
+Given that many harmful prompt datasets are generated by LLMs and tend to contain significant redundancy~\cite{chao2024jailbreakbench}, harmful prompts with duplicated or similar concepts should not increase the coverage metrics.

 \item[(ii)] \textbf{Invalid-insensitive}.
-In LLM safety testing, the focus is on the model's capability to reject harmful prompts; therefore, invalid inputs such as non-harmful or weak adversarial prompts should not contribute to testing coverage.
-However, this requirement is challenging for DNN criteria, as any semantic variation could lead to distinct neural activations, irrespective of their safety-specific meanings.
+In LLM safety testing, the focus is on the model's capability to reject harmful prompts; therefore, invalid inputs such as benign or non-adversarial prompts should not contribute to testing coverage.
+However, DNN criteria inherently fail this requirement, as any semantic variation leads to distinct neural activations regardless of safety relevance.

 \item[(iii)] \textbf{Jailbreak-sensitive}.
 In contrast to (ii), LLM safety testing ought to emphasize prompts that are capable of effectively triggering harmful behaviors for optimal testing.
-This requirement fundamentally differs from adversarial attacks in DNNs that target robustness and consider any unusual activations, as it specifically concentrates on the activation of safety-critical concepts. \end{enumerate}
+This requirement fundamentally differs from adversarial attacks in DNNs that target robustness and consider any unusual activations, as it specifically concentrates on the activation of safety concepts. \end{enumerate}

-Based on the design principles stated above, we propose a white-box testing framework designed to evaluate the robustness of LLM safety by inspecting the model's safety-critical representation space, with the procedure detailed below.
+Based on the design principles stated above, we propose a group of white-box coverage criteria designed for LLM safety testing by inspecting the model's safety representation space, with the procedure detailed below.
 We then formalize testing adequacy through two orthogonal dimensions: Individual Concept Coverage (Dimension I) and Compositional Concept Coverage (Dimension II).